tinabel/eleventy-netlify-boilerplate/posts/IE11UrlParams.md

 }
 ```

-You can call this function simply:
+You can call this function like this:

 ```
 $.urlParam("http://yoururl.com?string=blah&string2=foo", "string2");